 Reading Studies Critically

 In 2023, McKinsey published "Yes, You Can Measure Software Developer Productivity" [McKinsey2023].
 It proposed a framework involving dozens of metrics across multiple dimensions and was widely cited by managers and executives as justification for measuring individual developer output.
-Kent Beck, one of the authors of the Agile Manifesto, wrote a pointed response: the paper treated productivity as an objective fact to be measured when it is actually a judgment about what matters, made by people with interests [Beck2023].
-Researchers in the field found the paper's methodology thin and its claims overclaimed.
+Researchers found the paper's methodology thin and its claims overclaimed.
 The paper was not obviously fraudulent—it was something more insidious: confident, plausible, and wrong in ways that non-specialists could not easily detect.
+Kent Beck, one of the authors of the Agile Manifesto.

 How to Read a Research Paper